04banshee/Dev-Training-Lab-Charlie/README.md

 **I want** to interact and respond to the NodeJs app by providing input and have the appliction respond to user input.

-**So That** the application is dynamic and interactive to the end user.
+**So That** the application is dynamic and interactive [like this one](https://dev-training-lab-charlie.herokuapp.com/) to the end user.

 ## Comments/Discussion
 #### AngularJs Background